jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 unlikely to use any technical collection system that isn't well aligned.

-## Modeling {#modeling}
+#### Modeling {#modeling}

+Where power optimization choices are made, accurate information is required to decide the right choice.

 The paucity of up-to-date information on equipment and system parameters, especially power consumption and maximum throughput, makes estimating the power consumption and energy efficiency of these systems extremely challenging.
 In addition the rapid evolution of technology and products in ICT makes the estimation quickly outdated and possibly inaccurate.
-In almost all cases physical measurement has to be replaced by partial measurement and mathematical modeling.
+In some cases, physical measurements have to be replaced by partial measurements and mathematical modeling.

-### Motivation

-Where power optimization choices are made, accurate information is required to decide the right choice.
-Modeling instead of measurements may have to be used in some cases.

-### Analysis
+##### Power modeling

 To date, two approaches to network power modeling are accepted as providing a realistic estimate of network power consumption.
 These